Intrenion/Milcraft/doctrine/on-tactics.md

 Act faster than the enemy can make effective decisions.

 **Outcome**
-The enemy falls behind as each new action begins.
+The enemy falls behind with each new action.

 Chapter: Tactical Tenets - Tempo